OUR TREATMENT PHILOSOPHY

 • Dysmenorrhea (painful periods)

-• Temporomandibular Disorder (TMD) Pain
+• Neck pain, Headaches, Temporomandibular Disorder (TMD) Pain (jaw pain)

 • Autonomic dysregulation following a traumatic or stressful event